 Marketing - The Marketing segment's activities, including its location, quality and time-based strategies as well as the sale of refined products, are highly impacted by various factors that often fluctuate quarter over quarter.
 While certain of these variables, including exposure to the underlying commodity, are actively managed, the specific profit drivers for the Marketing segment generally vary from period to period.
-From the third quarter of 2022, through the second quarter of 2023, the opportunities available to Crude Marketing modestly improved while Moose Jaw Refined Products margins were slightly elevated.
+For the first half of 2023, the opportunities available to Crude Marketing and Moose Jaw Refined Products margins were elevated.
+Geo-political risks remain elevated, resulting in increased commodity prices and revenue, although opportunities and refining margins have narrowed and stabilized.
+The Trans Mountain pipeline entering commercial operation also narrowed certain differentials between liquids products.
+Refined Products margins reduced further in the second half of 2024, as crude oil differentials tightened and the price of refined products softened.

-Corporate - Corporate includes Company-wide general and administrative expenses, financing costs, foreign exchange fluctuation not affecting segment profit and other corporate expenses.
+Corporate - Corporate includes Company-wide general and administrative expenses, financing costs, corporate foreign exchange and financial instruments fluctuation, executive transition and restructuring costs and other corporate expenses.